miaomiaojim/text-adventure/README.md

 Description: A text adventure game of python.
 You sail a ship on the ocean to go home.
-You can employ sailors in the city and equip them with weapons and armors.
+You can employ sailors in the city and equip them with weapons and armors and they can level up after the fights.

 include files: marine_peril_1.2.py